timescale/docs/mst/troubleshooting.md

 ## Connection terminates while trying to update Timescale extension

-When attempting to upgrade your timescaleDB version using `ALTER EXTENSION timescaledb`, and if you have connection pooling enabled, an error appears that reads:
+When attempting to upgrade your TimescaleDB version using `ALTER EXTENSION timescaledb`, and if you have connection pooling enabled, an error appears that reads:

 ```bash